 To find your state’s educational grants, click here.
 If you’re eligible, you may qualify for the Federal Pell Grant.
 Keep an eye out for this grant since the award amount changes every year and can reduce your college expenses.
 You can use this grant to reduce your overall student loan debt after graduation.

-Like previously stated, there are other federal grant programs available to physician assistants and physicians.
-Here’s a short list of the most common federal grants besides the Pell Grant:
+As previously stated, there are other federal grant programs available to physician assistants and physicians.
+Here’s a shortlist of the most common federal grants besides the Pell Grant:

 - American Association of Surgical Physician Assistants (AASPA)

 - Association of Physician Assistants in Oncology (APAO)

 - Navy Health Professions Scholarship Program (HSPS)

 - Society of Emergency Medicine Physician Assistants (SEMPA)

 Federal Work-Study offers part-time jobs for undergraduate and graduate students who show financial aid need.
 This program is only available at the undergraduate level for students planning to attend medical school.